marktforsyth/TextAdventure/README.md

 # TextAdventure
-The greatest and most well-made text adventure of all of a short span of time

-And made by two spiffheads
+This is an awesome text adventure that my brother Jared and I made in Python.